Tips For The JCB Triumph Hurdle 2023 – Can The Favourite Win?

-Statistics-wise favourites have an abysmal record in the race and have only won three times in the last decade.
+Statistics-wise, favourites have a disappointing record in the race and have only won four times within the last decade.

-Five of the last nine winners have used Leopardstown as a warm up for this race (Quilixios, Farclas, Ivanovich Gorbatov, Tiger Roll and Our Conor).
+Six of the last eight winners have used Leopardstown as a warm up for this race (Vauban, Quilixios, Farclas, Ivanovich Gorbatov, Tiger Roll and Our Conor).

-The last eleven winners of the race had their previous run within fifty-five days of it and no French horse has won this since Snow Drop in 2000.
+All of the last ten winners had their previous run within fifty-five days of this race.
+No French horse has won this since Snow Drop in 2000.

 Previous Winners of the JCB Triumph Hurdle